magetop/magento2-delete-order/README.md

-# Magento 2 Delete Orders free by Magetop
+# Magento 2 Delete Orders Free by Magetop

 **Magento 2 Delete Orders** by Magetop helps admins completely remove unnecessary orders, invoices, shipments and credit memos which are arised during testing process.
 This helps simplify order management and get these arranged neater.